elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-primary-purpose-of-the-debug-command-in-network-troubleshooting.md

 url: /learn/computer-science/questions/what-is-the-primary-purpose-of-the-debug-command-in-network-troubleshooting
 score: -1.0
 related_article1:
-    id: 165656
-    title: How does redundancy improve the reliability of a small network?
-    subject: Computer Science
-    url: /learn/computer-science/questions/how-does-redundancy-improve-the-reliability-of-a-small-network
-related_article2:
     id: 165662
+    title: >-
-    title: What information can be obtained from the 'show running-config' command?
+        What information can be obtained from the 'show running-config' command?
     subject: Computer Science
     url: /learn/computer-science/questions/what-information-can-be-obtained-from-the-show-runningconfig-command
-related_article3:
+related_article2:
     id: 165666
+    title: >-
-    title: Why is the default gateway important in a network, and how can you verify its configuration?
+        Why is the default gateway important in a network, and how can you verify its configuration?
     subject: Computer Science
     url: /learn/computer-science/questions/why-is-the-default-gateway-important-in-a-network-and-how-can-you-verify-its-configuration
+related_article3:
+    id: 165659
+    title: >-
+        Why is establishing a network baseline important for network management?
+    subject: Computer Science
+    url: /learn/computer-science/questions/why-is-establishing-a-network-baseline-important-for-network-management
 related_article4:
-    id: 165666
+    id: 165665
-    title: Why is the default gateway important in a network, and how can you verify its configuration?
+    title: >-
+        What are common causes of IP addressing issues on IOS devices?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-the-default-gateway-important-in-a-network-and-how-can-you-verify-its-configuration
+    url: /learn/computer-science/questions/what-are-common-causes-of-ip-addressing-issues-on-ios-devices
 related_article5:
-    id: 165658
+    id: 165665
-    title: How does the traceroute command help in diagnosing network issues?
+    title: >-
+        What are common causes of IP addressing issues on IOS devices?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-the-traceroute-command-help-in-diagnosing-network-issues
+    url: /learn/computer-science/questions/what-are-common-causes-of-ip-addressing-issues-on-ios-devices
 ---

 &nbsp;